Khalil Dabbagh: Positions and achievements

 The first participation of Khalil Jassim in combat was at the Anglo-Iraqi War when the coup of 1941 Iraqi coup d'état took place and followed by British air raids and attacks on the Iraqi army position near Habbaniya RAF Habbaniya.
-He showed a lot of courage and rescued his unit from dying from thirst after they lost their directions in the Iraqi desert near Fallujah after the heavy air raids.
+He rescued his unit from dying from thirst after they lost their directions in the Iraqi desert near Fallujah after the heavy air raids.
 He ran for a very long distance alone and reached to some Bedouins and asked them for help and water to rescue his unit which they complied and sent with him a couple of horses and camels with water.

 In 1943, 1945, and 1947, he participated in the war in the north against the Kurdish rebels, Tyari and other communist elements with a rank of first lieutenant then captain at that time at the 1943 Barzani revolt, Third Barazani Movement and Fourth Barazani Movement.
 This war was a guerrilla warfare kind of war, it gained him and other officers a lot of experience and made him one of the most reliable Iraqi generals that would take place in the struggle of fighting Kurdish rebels and peshmerga in the future.
 He served with other Iraqi senior leaders in the north such Omer Ali and Gazi Al-Dagistani and others.

 He was involved in training many Arab officers from Libya, Jordan and Yemen, and exchanging the expertise with the Yemenis early officers who visited Iraq at that time in the Yemenis expedition 1947 led by Colonel Ahmed Al Thulya 'Later the leader of Yemen revolution 1955' to gain expertise from the Iraqi officers, who had gained this experience from the constant mountain guerrilla warfare.

 He participated in WWII with the Iraqi army when Iraq declared war on the Axis powers in 1943 after cutting diplomatic ties.
 The Iraqi army played a role in protecting the logistic routes of the Allies, especially the military aid to the Soviet Union which used to arrive from Basra, Baghdad and Kirkuk.